syedsaqib2457/php-hash/documentation/add-node.md

 This is required for authenticating system user access.

-The value must be a `string` in the `systemUserAuthenticationTokens` database.
+The value must be a `numeric ID` with a string length of `30 characters`.

 ### Response Example